leesaxby/react-seed-project/README.md

 yarn install
 ```

-### Running devlopment server
+### Running development server

-To run a webpack development server run:
+To start a webpack development server run:

 ```
 yarn dev
 ```

-This will fire up a development server should open a browser pointing to it (http://0.0.0.0:9999/).
+This will fire up a development server and should open a browser pointing to it (http://0.0.0.0:9999/).
 Check below for included development features.

 ### Production build